The group structure of elliptic curves over Z/NZ: Preliminaries

 \subsection{Elliptic curves over finite fields}

 The trace $t$ of any elliptic curve over a finite field $\F_q$ is constrained by the Hasse bound \cite[Theorem V.1.1]{Silverman}, i.e.

 is bounded by

 Not every possible integer $t$ in the above interval occurs as the trace of an elliptic curve over $\F_q$, as detailed in \cite[Theorem 4.1]{Waterhouse}.
-In particular, it shows that the Hasse interval over prime fields is full.
+However, the same theorem shows that every such $t$ may be achieved if $q$ is a pure prime, i.e. the Hasse interval over prime fields is full.
 From this work, a complete characterization of the possible point groups for elliptic curves over finite fields has seen the light, independently discovered by two authors \cite{Ruck,Voloch}.

-By virtue of these works we know all the possible groups arising from elliptic curves over finite fields, which we will use in Section \ref{S:3} to characterize those of curves over $\Z/N\Z$.
+By virtue of these works, we know all the possible groups arising from elliptic curves over finite fields, which we will use in Section \ref{S:3} to characterize those of curves over $\Z/N\Z$.